Patrick-j-mcbride/CppCommandShell/README.md

 # Mish: A Simple Command Shell

 Welcome to the official repository of **Mish**, a lightweight, simple command shell designed to offer a straightforward yet powerful command-line experience on Linux and macOS systems.

-Created by Patrick McBride
+#### Author : Patrick McBride
 ## Features

 - **Two Modes of Operation**: Run interactively in user mode or execute commands from a `.sh` script file.